kasrakn/educational-blockchain-system/README.md

 In this project, we simulated a basic blockchain system for educational purposes.

 This blockchain system is available in two programming languages: `Java` and `Python`.
-@kasra76 was responsible for the Python section and @behzadshomali developed the Java part.
 The most impressive property of this system (which is available in both languages) is `Multithreading`.
 Handling different threads and their critical section was the most challenging and also attractive part of this project.

 ### How it looks?